NervosEducationHub/EducationHubArticles/sybil_attacks_consensus_mechanisms_(explainCKBot)/index.md

 ---

-This security threat, combined with the need for consensus in a decentralized environment, underscores the importance of robust mechanisms to ensure the integrity of blockchain networks.
+This security threat, combined with the need for consensus in a decentralized environment, underscores the importance of robust Sybil resistance mechanisms to ensure the integrity and security of blockchain networks.

-## The Sybil Attack: A Threat to Decentralized Systems
+## What is a Sybil Attack?
+The Primary Threat to Decentralized Systems

 In a Sybil attack, a single adversary controls multiple nodes in a network, primarily to subvert its functioning.
 Named after a psychiatric case involving multiple personalities, this attack sees the malicious actor creating many pseudonymous identities, granting them disproportionate influence over the network.